Looking for ways to quickly improve the cash flow of your rental property? Here are 5 suggestions you can consider:

 Restructuring your loan, or negotiating a better interest rate on your loan can reduce the amount you are paying each month.
 For example you may restructure to an interest only loan which will reduce your payments, or simply negotiate a better interest rate which will also get your repayments down;

-Can you negotiate better rates for your insurances or property management fees?
+Can you negotiate better rates for your insurances or property management fees by consolidating with a single service provider?
 Are you overpaying or unnecessarily paying for things like lawn maintenance, or repairs and maintenance that you could manage yourself?
+Ask your property manager if they have access to discounted products or services.